or-equals/ember-qunit-testing.vim/README.md

 ![Screencast](https://raw.githubusercontent.com/hjdivad/hjdivad.github.io/master/screencasts/ember-cli-vim.gif)

 It is slow and tedious to go from a test in your editor to running that test in the browser.
 This plugin speeds up the testing process significantly.

+## Usage

-When it's set up you'll be able to run an individual test by:
+When you're set up you'll be able to run an individual test by:

 1. Put your cursor inside a test body
 2. Hit `<leader>M`.